YaelBenShalom/Objects-Recognition-and-Classification/trash_recognition/trash_classification/README.md

 ## Module Overview
-In this module I built and trained a neural network to classify different traffic signs using PyTorch.<br>
+In this module I built and trained a neural network to classify different recycable objects using PyTorch.<br>
-In this project, I used the [Garbage Classification Dataset](https://www.kaggle.com/asdasdasasdas/garbage-classification).
+I based my program on the [Garbage Classification Dataset](https://www.kaggle.com/asdasdasasdas/garbage-classification).

 ## User Guide